damaclab/Rule-Filtering/README.md

 ## Association Rule Filtering

-To perform association rule filtering on your species occurrence, follow these steps:
+To perform association rule filtering the following steps are required:

 #### Step1: Filtering by objective measures and statistical validation

-Each row corresponds to an estuary and contains the list of species found
-1. Open the objective_measure.R  file in your preferred R environment.
+1. Open the objective_measure.R  file in R environment.
 2.	**Input dataset: EstuaryVsSpecies.CSV**
 3. Modify the code to specify the input file path.
 Include the name of the focal species to be studied.
 Update any other parameters or settings according to your requirements.
-4. Run the script in your R environment.
+4. Run the script in R environment.
 5. The script will read the species occurrence datasets, preprocess the data, generate association rules, and perform filtering based on the specified parameters.
 6. The filtered association rules will be displayed in the R console, showing the antecedent (left-hand side), consequent (right-hand side), support, confidence, and other relevant metrics for each rule.

-7. The script generates visualization for the filtered association rules to gain insights into the co-occurrence patterns and taxonomic relationships of different species in your datasets.
+7. The script generates visualization for the filtered association rules to gain insights into the co-occurrence patterns and taxonomic relationships of different species in  datasets.
 8. This script also includes statistical validation applying Bonferroni correction and Benjamini Hochberg adjustment for each rule.